Skip to Main Content

 • Don’t be afraid of making mistakes.
 Equity, Diversity, and Inclusion efforts are all opportunities, and that can often come with shortfalls.
 When mistakes are made, acknowledge them and move on!

 • Learn EDI terms & language: While EDI efforts are not new, there is a learning curve and the language spoken in EDI spaces may be entirely new to leaders who have not spent much time in the discomfort of the new age language of EDI.
 Leaders should take some time to learn and understand terminology that is used to discuss EDI topics.
-Examples of EDI language and its importance can be found at Words Matter: Guidelines on using inclusive language in the workplace. *Note this publication was produced by the British Columbia Public Service.
+Examples of EDI language and its importance can be found at Words Matter: Guidelines on using inclusive language in the workplace opens a new window. *Note this publication was produced by the British Columbia Public Service.
 Generally, this publication provides some excellent recommendations, though some are specific to Canada.

 • Create opportunities to celebrate diversity such as a multi-cultural potluck event.